m3dwards/parity-website/content/faqs/_index.md

 <br>

 ### How do you make money then?
 Parity is based on a flat monthly membership fee.
-See our Pricing page.
+See our [pricing](/pricing) page.

 <br>

 ### How long can I be in my overdraft?
 As long as you are a member.
-There are no deadlines or hidden fees. t.
+There are no deadlines or hidden fees.

 <br>